The Etruscan Heartland – Tarquinia and Tuscania

 These days Bomarzo seems to be a quiet sort of a place, principally inhabited by old people whose job is to sit on benches and stare at passing strangers.
 In the mid-16th Century it was a bit more important, as the palace was owned by Prince Pier Francesco Orsini, known as Vicino Orsini.

-The male members of these families generally went for either a military or a clerical life (sometimes both) The females made advantageous marriages or chose a religious life (seldom both).
+The male members of these families generally went for either a military or a clerical life (sometimes both).
+The females made advantageous marriages or chose a religious life (seldom both).
 Vicino Orsini’s choice was to be a condottiere or mercenary captain.
 By the 16th Century such people were no longer the cutthroat freebooters of earlier ages, but those who provided and led the armies of the Papacy, France and the Holy Roman Empire in their dynastic and religious wars.
 They were also expected to be highly cultured patrons of the arts, following the tradition started by “Renaissance men” like Federico da Montefeltro of Urbino and Vicino’s contemporary Cardinal Ippolito II d’Este.

 Vicino was married to Giulia Farnese.
 A marriage between such great families would probably have been an arranged one, but it must also have been happy, given the grief which afflicted Vicino on Giulia’s death.
 By the 1550s, in addition to channelling their grief into conventional religious contemplation, it was acceptable for humanists to seek the consolations of philosophy.